-If a child with medical needs is returning following a period of hospital education or alternative provision (including home tuition), we will work with parents/carers, healthcare professionals, the education provider and where appropriate the child to ensure that the individual healthcare plan identifies the support the child will need to reintegrate effectively.
+If a child with medical needs is returning following a period of hospital education or alternative provision (including home tuition), that we will work with parents/ carers, healthcare professionals, the education provider to ensure that the individual healthcare plan identifies the support the child will need to reintegrate effectively.

 The school recognises that children with asthma or who regularly use inhalers are at risk of requiring emergency intervention.
 In the first instance, all children who are diagnosed with asthma or who regularly use an inhaler will have a Personal Asthma Plan.
 This is based on the plan produced by Asthma UK.
-This will be reviewed annually in September by parents/carers and the class teacher and plans will be overseen by the SENCO.
-As part of this review it will be decided if this needs to be changed to a more detailed IHP.
+This will be reviewed annually in September by the SENCO and the parents.
+As part of this review it will be decided if this needs to be changed to an IHP.
 (Annex B)